jagrvargen/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 7. 7-islower.py - Checks if a letter is lowercase.
 Returns True if lowercase and False otherwise.

 8. 8-uppercase.py - Prints a string in uppercase.

+9. 9-print_last_digit.py - Prints the last digit of a number.